IllumiDesk/illumidesk/README.md

 - **Instructor Role**: instructor1
 - **Student Role**: student1

-> **Tip**: To confirm the values you will need for `ansible-playbook`, log into your remote instance with SSH.
-This will allow you to confirm settings such as:
+> **Tip**: To confirm the values you will need for the `make deploy` command to successfully connect to your instance, log into your remote instance with SSH.
+For example, a successfull connection with the `ssh -i my-ssh-key.pem ubuntu@1.2.3.4` command means that the values map to:

+> - ansible_host: 1.2.3.4
+> - ansible_port: 22
+> - ansible_user: ubuntu
-> - The username for the target server
+> - ansible_ssh_private_key_file: my-ssh-key.pem
-> - The private key required for the target server's SSH key
-> - Etc
+> - ansible_password: (none)

 ### Initial Course Setup